-- Kim Chun-sop has been a member of the NDC since 2015.
-He was first mentioned in the North Korean press in 1999, when Jon Pyong-ho put forth his name as a candidate for deputy to provincial (municipal), city (district), and county people's assemblies.
-At the time, Kim was a rolling steel worker at the Songjin Steel Complex.724 He next appeared on the eve of the Third Party Conference in 2010, when he gave a speech proposing the election of leader Kim Jong-il as delegate to the Party conference.
-He was identified as the Secretary of Jagang Provincial Committee.725 This speech no doubt marked him as a rising figure within the Party and tied him to a part of the country linked to the defense-industrial complex.
+- Kim Chun-sop is a member of the National Defense Commission since 2015.
+He was first mentioned in the North Korean press in 1999 when Jon Pyong-ho put forth his name as a candidate for deputy to provincial (municipal), city (district), and county people's assemblies.
+At the time, Kim was a rolling steel worker at the Songjin Steel Complex.
+733 He next appeared on the eve of the Third Party Conference (2010) when he gave a speech proposing the election of leader Kim Jong-il as delegate to the party conference.
+He was identified as the Secretary of Jagang Provincial Committee.
+734 This speech no doubt marked him as a rising figure within the party and tied him to a part of the country linked to the defense industrial complex.
 He first accompanied Kim Jong-un on a guidance inspection of the Kanggye Precision Machine plant in 2013 in his capacity as Party Secretary of the Jagang Province.
-He spoke at an enlarged meeting of the Politburo in February 2015 before assuming membership on the NDC at the SPA meeting in April 2015.726 Although Kim replaced Pak To-chun on the NDC, it is not clear if he has also assumed his role as Party Secretary for Defense Industry. - Ki Kwang-ho has been the Minister of Finance since 2015 and is the Chairman of the Figure Skating Association.
-He first appeared in North Korean media in 2007 as North Korea's special envoy in the talks on the Banco Delta Asia issue with the United States.
-In 2012, Ki was identified as a Vice Minister of Finance and led negotiations on debt settlement issues with Russia.
-At the Third Session of the 13th SPA in April 2015, he was appointed Minister of Finance.
-He has
+He spoke at an enlarged meeting of the Politburo in February 2015 before assuming membership on the National Defense Commission at the SPA meeting in April 2015.735 Although Kim replaced Pak To-chun on the NDC, it is not clear if he has also assumed his role as Party Secretary for Defense Industry. - Ki Kwang-ho is the Minister of Finance since 2015 and Chairman of the Figure Skating Association.
+He first appeared in the North Korean media in 2007 as North Korea's special envoy in the talks on the Banco Delta Asia (BDA) issue with the United States.
+In 2012, Ki was identified as a Vice Minister of Finance and led negotiations

-723 Ken E. Gause, "The North Korean Leadership: System Dynamics and Fault Lines," in North Korean Policy Elites, (Alexandria, VA: Institute for Defense Analysis Paper P-3903, June 2004).
+Kenneth E. Gause, "The North Korean Leadership: System Dynamics and Fault Lines," in North Korean Policy Elites, (Alexandria, VA: Institute for Defense Analysis Paper P-3903, June 2004).
 Kim Kye-gwan's relations with the Kim family are somewhat suspect.
 His wife served as a translator for Kim Song-ae, Kim Il-sung's second wife, and this allegedly undermined his standing with Kim Jong-il.

-"Leading Party, State Officials Cast Votes," KCNA, March 7, 1999.
+[&]quot;Leading Party, State Officials Cast Votes," KCNA, March 7, 1999.

-[&]quot;725 "DPRK Party Organ on Jagang, Yanggang Provincial Meetings for WPK Conference," KCNA, September 3, 2010.
+[&]quot;DPRK Party Organ on Jagang, Yanggang Provincial Meetings for WPK Conference," KCNA, September 3, 2010.

-726 At the time of his appointment to the NDC, Kim Chun-sop ranked 79th in the formal leadership rankings.
+735 At the time of his appointment to the NDC, Kim Chun-sop ranked 79th in the formal leadership rankings.
 "North Korean Power Politics: Kim Jong-un's Machiavellian Musical Chairs," Nikkei Asian Review, April 13, 2015.

-the reputation as a savvy finance expert who gets results.
-He may also take a major role in helping to restructure the North Korean banking system.
-According to one Pyongyang-watcher, Ki is "reportedly in favor of greater cooperation with the Paris-based Financial Action Task Force (FATF) on Money Laundering through the work of the newly established Cabinet-level National Coordinating Committee on the Fight against Money Laundering and Financing of Terrorism, which he regards as a sufficient ground for Pyongyang to demand some relief from international financial sanctions."727
+on debt settlement issues with Russia.
+At the 3rd Session of the 13th SPA in April 2015, he was appointed Minister of Finance.
+He has the reputation as a savvy finance expert who gets results.
+He might also take a major role in helping to restructure the North Korean banking system.
+According to one Pyongyang-watcher, Ki is "reportedly in favor of greater cooperation with the Paris-based Financial Action Task Force (FATF) on Money Laundering through the work of the newly established Cabinet-level National Coordinating Committee on the Fight against Money Laundering and Financing of Terrorism, which he regards as a sufficient ground for Pyongyang to demand some relief from international financial sanctions."

-727 Alexsandre Mansourov, "The Third Session of 13th SPA: Business as Usual," 38 North, April 15, 2015.
+736 Alexsandre Mansourov, "The Third Session of 13th SPA: Business as Usual," 38 North, April 15, 2015.